Vous êtes ici : Accueil / TECHNICAL PAGES / Maintenance / Maintenance Optique et Réalignement / Procedure to realign the EULER telescope

 bash

-Where YYYY-MM-DD is the day of the observations.
+Where YYYY-MM-DD is the day of the observations, and PM1 the prefix you used during data acquisition.
 Afterwards, in the very same directory copy the compute_pointing_model.py, modifiy the coordinate of the reference pixel

 ~weber/anaconda3/bin/python compute_pointing_model.py